August 26, 2021 min read

 Meet Bruce Lee Xia Sheng, Assistant Professor at Heriot-Watt University Malaysia.

-Bruce is a Civil Engineer, Building Information Modelling (BIM) Consultant, Educator and self-proclaimed tech enthusiast.
-As a certified Autodesk BIM Professional and Revit Architecture Professional, Bruce went online to share his knowledge to the world.
+Bruce is a Civil Engineer, Building Information Modelling (BIM) Consultant, educator and self-proclaimed tech enthusiast.
+As a certified Autodesk BIM Professional and Revit Architecture Professional, Bruce used OpenLearning to share his knowledge with the world.

 Bruce has created 2 practical online courses—BIM 101 and BIM 202—to teach others the fundamentals of Building Information Modelling.
 To date, his courses have been taken by over 7,000 students worldwide, most of whom are practising professionals in the construction industry.

-Going online is no longer an option for most industries—it is the only way forward.
-And it’s becoming clear that with more advanced learning design and reporting capabilities, online courses have gained an edge over TikTok videos, eBooks or other forms of educational digital content.
+Online teaching and training is no longer an option for most industries—it is the only scalable way forward.
+And it’s becoming clear that with more advanced learning design and reporting capabilities, online courses are able to compete with TikTok videos, eBooks, and other forms of educational digital content.

-What’s more: If you have the skills, experience, or knowledge on a certain topic or subject, you can also monetise your expertise by building an online course with OpenLearning.
-We have even launched a series of Contentpreneurship Initiatives to help you get started:
+What’s more: If you have the skills, experience, or knowledge on a certain topic or subject, you can also deliver successful online courses with OpenLearning.

-All you need to start with is a 30-day free trial on OpenLearning—and you’ll be on your way to becoming a Contentpreneur, effecting change nationwide, and generating income.
+All you need to get started is a 30-day free trial on OpenLearning—and you’ll be on your way to becoming a Contentpreneur, effecting worldwide change, and generating an income.
 Selamat Hari Merdeka and Happy Malaysia Day!